 - 2 bay leaves

 - 3 Tbsp Worcestershire sauce

-- Add in the Sherry and let it sizzle down, then add the beef stock and bay leaves.
-Bring up to a boil, then turn down the heat, cover, and let simmer until the barley is tender, about 35-40 minutes.
+- Add the sherry and let it cook for a minute, scraping up the brown bits as you stir.
+Add the meat back to the pan, along with the beef stock and bay leaves.
+Bring up to a boil, then turn down the heat, cover, and let barely simmer for an hour.

 - Add the barley and let cook for another 30-40 minutes, until the barley is tender.

 - Finish with the Worcestershire sauce, and more salt and pepper to taste.
 Remove the bay leaves before serving.

 - Note: if you use the pearl onions, add them in at the end and just let them heat through.